 We’ve had a few more rough nights, but I’m happy to say it’s been a year since he’s woken up during the night.

 My daughter, on the other hand must have decided it’s her turn to torture mummy.

 Sleep was one of my biggest concerns about having another baby.
 My son still wasn’t sleeping well, and I don’t think I could have handled another child who didn’t sleep.
 Luckily, my daughter is a much better sleeper.
 Not great, but better.

 There were nights in the beginning I didn’t get her to sleep until 2 am and for ages it was 12.30, but I usually averaged around 6 hours sleep with her getting up once or twice.
 I was so surprised when she slept through the night at two months.
 Not all the time, but it was good when she did.
 Became pretty consistent until teething started.
 Then all hell broke loose.
 I revisited zombie land for a few weeks.
 I had so much trouble during the day getting her to sleep and she wouldn’t let me leave the room.
 It was so hard to get anything done.

 This past year, my daughter’s sleep patterns have been a roller coaster.
 Some nights she’ll sleep through, and some nights she can be up four or five times.
 Most of the time now, she’s up once a night.
 I can handle that.

 I think it’s definitely one of the things most new parents worry about.
 How they will cope on very little sleep.
 Some parents are just lucky and have those babies that sleep through right from the start.

-To anyone out there who has a baby or child who doesn’t sleep, I am sending you wishes that hopefully a good nights sleep will be on it’s way to you soon.
+To anyone out there who has a child or baby who won’t sleep, I am sending you wishes that hopefully a good nights sleep will be on it’s way to you soon.